Discrete State Diffusion Models: A Sample Complexity Perspective: Abstract

 \section{Abstract}

-Diffusion models have demonstrated remarkable performance in generating high-dimensional samples across domains such as vision, language, and the sciences.
-Although continuous-state diffusion models have been extensively studied both empirically and theoretically, discrete-state diffusion models, essential for applications involving text, sequences, and combinatorial structures, remain significantly less understood from a theoretical standpoint.
-In particular, all existing analyses of discrete-state models assume score estimation error bounds without studying sample complexity results.
-In this work, we present a principled theoretical framework for discrete-state diffusion, providing the first sample complexity bound of $\widetilde{\mathcal{O}}(\epsilon^{-2})$.
-Our structured decomposition of the score estimation error into statistical, approximation, optimization, and clipping components offers critical insights into how discrete-state models can be trained efficiently.
+Diffusion models have demonstrated remarkable performance in generating high-di\-men\-sion\-al samples across domains such as vision, language, and the sciences.
+Although con\-tin\-u\-ous-state diffusion models have been extensively studied both empirically and theoretically, dis\-crete-state diffusion models, essential for applications involving text, sequences, and combinatorial structures, remain significantly less understood from a theoretical standpoint.
+In particular, all existing analyses of dis\-crete-state models assume score estimation error bounds without studying sample complexity results.
+In this work, we present a principled theoretical framework for dis\-crete-state diffusion, providing the first sample complexity bound of $\widetilde{\mathcal{O}}(\epsilon^{-2})$.
+Our structured decomposition of the score estimation error into statistical, ap\-prox\-i\-ma\-tion, optimization, and clipping components offers critical insights into how dis\-crete-state models can be trained efficiently.
 This analysis addresses a fundamental gap in the literature and establishes the theoretical tractability and practical relevance of discrete-state diffusion models.